hal/elemento/README.md

 - The main branches `develop` and `master` have no `gwt-user` dependency.
 They use safe HTML classes from `org.gwtproject.safehtml:safehtml`.
 These branches produce versions `HEAD-SNAPSHOT` resp. `x.y.z`
 - The branch `gwt2` use safe HTML classes from `gwt-user`.
 This branch produces versions `GWT2-SNAPSHOT` resp. `x.y.z-gwt2`

-Methods to convert from `com.google.gwt.user.client.ui.Widget` and `com.google.gwt.dom.client.Element` to `elemental2.dom.HTMLElement` and vice versa are part of class `org.jboss.gwt.elemento.core.Widgets` in module `elemento-widget`.
+Methods to convert from `com.google.gwt.user.client.ui.Widget` and `com.google.gwt.dom.client.Element` to `elemental2.dom.HTMLElement` and vice versa are part of class `Widgets` in module `elemento-widget`.
 This module is available in all versions and branches and has obvisiouly a dependeny to `gwt-user`.

 # Integrations